CrashCortez/vitadock-mpv/README.md

 1 - Update MPV and FFMPEG
 ----
+Adjust your memory split to 128 and reboot.
+This can be done on the desktop, with raspi-config, or with editing the /boot/config.txt.

 Using putty or terminal on the raspberry pi, copy and paste the following and let your pi run, this process should take about hour.

 ```